janklimo/klimo.io/content/posts/how-to-embed-robin-pro-galleries.md

 tags = ['Robin PRO']
 +++

-You've created your gallery and uploaded some images.
+You've created your first [Robin PRO](https://apps.shopify.com/robin-pro-image-gallery) gallery and uploaded some images.
 Great!

 This article will show you how to display it anywhere on your site.
 There are two ways to do this and both of them are really simple.